vinaychhabra/eSignaturePlatform/README.md

-# SignatureCanvasApp
+# SignatureWebApp

-SignatureCanvasApp is a web application that allows users to create, download, and upload digital signatures effortlessly.
+Signature Web App is a web application that allows users to create, download, and upload digital signatures effortlessly.